To screen for and monitor chronic exposure to lead in industry; as an aid in the diagnosis of iron deficiency in children

 How is the sample collected for testing?

-To measure FEP, a blood sample is taken by inserting a needle into a vein in your arm.
+To measure FEP, an anticoagulated blood sample is taken by inserting a needle into a vein in your arm.
 To determine the ZPP/haem ratio, a drop of blood is placed in an instrument called a haematofluorometer.
 This instrument measures the fluorescence of ZPP and reports the amount of ZPP per number of haem molecules.
 Since only a single drop of blood is required, this test is well suited for screening children.

 How is it used?